HimalSl/PROGRAMMING-FOR-INFORMATION-SYSTEMS-B9IS123_2425_TMD3-/readme.md

     - Focus is on CRUD operations
     - Data can be stored in JSON, SQLite, NoSQL, etc

+###  Why Node.js + Express.js for backend
+    - Node.js with Express.js is a widely used and suitable combination for building RESTful APIs, which aligns perfectly with this architectural  requirement

 ###  REST API Endpoints
 - Follows **RESTful principles** for all resources (Users, Buses, Bookings, Locations)
 - All data exchanged in **JSON format**